sendomoka/sendomoka/README.md

 # Hi there!<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-I'm [**send∅moka**](https://sendomoka.dev/) a.k.a **Jehian**, an inquisitive software engineering student from Indonesia.
+I'm [**send∅moka**](https://sendomoka.dev/) a.k.a **Jehian**, an inquisitive informatics student at Jenderal Soedirman Univerity, Indonesia.
 I'm passionate about creating things for the web - whether websites, applications or side projects that I occasionally start and forget about. 💭 I enjoy tinkering with back end development and am currently focused on grinding my JavaScript/TypeScript skills.
 In the future, I aim to learn Rust or Go.
 I consider myself a lifelong learner - constantly keeping up with new technologies and looking for opportunities to continue growing.
 Outside of code, you'll find me gaming in my spare time 🎮.
 Feel free to connect on email or LinkedIn!

 ## Connect with me